USCbiostats/PM516/docs/week5.md

 ## Investigator Meeting

-&#x27A4; This week we will meet with the investigator to discuss the project.
+This week you will conduct a live consultation with the investigator.
+Your ability to ask clear, structured questions will determine how effectively you can translate the research question into a statistical analysis plan.

+By the end of this week, you will be able to:

+1. Conduct a professional consultation with a real investigator.
+2. Clarify the study question and identify next steps for statistical analysis.

 ### Before Class

 📖 [What to Ask During A Consultation](what-to-ask.md)  (5 minutes)

+&#x27A4; Come prepared with at least three questions you anticipate asking the investigator.

 ### In Class

+This week's meeting will set the direction for your group's project, and the clarity of your questions will determine the quality of the analysis plan.

-In this week's class, your group will meet with the client.
-Please remember to be alert, active, and have your webcam on.
+Because this is a professional consultation setting, you must be alert, active, and have your webcam on during the meeting.

 ### Reflection

-*List two things that you think went well with the consultation, and two things you think could have been improved in the consultation.
-Are you happy with the interaction you had?*
+*If you were to repeat this meeting, what would you do differently in the first 10 minutes?*